Nine Iranians charged in massive hacking scheme

 "Not only are we publicly identifying the foreign hackers who committed these malicious cyber intrusions, but we are also sending a powerful message to their backers, the government of the Islamic Republic of Iran," Rosenstein said.

-Federal investigators said the group had the backing of Iran's Islamic Revolutionary Guard Corps and stole 31 terabytes of academic data and intellectual property from the U.S. targets — equivalent to about 15 billion printed pages.
+Federal investigators said the group had the backing of Iran's Islamic Revolutionary Guard Corps and stole 31 terabytes of academic data and intellectual property from the U.S. targets, equivalent to 15 billion pages of printed data.

+The nine men charged were working for a company called the Mabna Institute, which prosecutors said was formed in 2013 with the stated purpose of helping Iranian universities steal scientific research.
+U.S. authorities put the value of the stolen data at $3.4 billion and said the secrets were used by the Revolutionary Guard or sold for profit.

+Geoffrey Berman, the U.S. attorney in Manhattan, said the hackers targeted more than 100,000 professors at universities around the world.
+Roughly 8,000 of them clicked on fake internet links, exposing their accounts to intrusion.